romitacharya/em-omc/enterprise-manager/em24ai/em-dblm-update-compliance/em-dblm-update-compliance.md

 ### Safeguard Database assets with Fleet Maintenance Hub

-***Fleet Maintenance Hub*** is a new, all-in-one User Interface (UI) for upgrading and updating Oracle Databases and Grid Infrastructure.
-It detects vulnerabilities and offers precise patch recommendations through an intelligent, and guided workflow.
-You can create a gold image with these recommended patches to secure your assets.
-Additionally, Fleet Maintenance Hub provides flexible scheduling options for near-zero downtime during upgrade and patching operations.
-After patching, it delivers compliance insights to help you assess alignment with your patching policies, enhancing your security posture.
+***Fleet Maintenance Hub*** is a unified user interface designed for upgrading and patching Oracle Databases and Grid Infrastructure.
+It automatically identifies vulnerabilities and provides targeted patch recommendations through an intelligent, guided workflow.
+Using these recommendations, you can create a gold image to secure and standardize your database environments.
+The Hub also supports flexible scheduling to help achieve near-zero downtime during maintenance.
+After patching, it offers compliance insights to evaluate how well your systems align with defined patching policies—strengthening your overall security posture.

 ### Securing Databases with Industry Standards and Best Practices
 ***Audit for Compliance*** - protecting your customer data is the most critical goal.
 Implement security controls that restrict access according to your policies, whether based on industry security standards or custom best practices.
 Achieve a comprehensive view of overall security compliance across all managed database targets to ensure these controls are effectively enforced and managed for compliance.